Arifaqeel05/Arifaqeel05/README.md

 ## 🚀 About Me

 I am a **Backend Developer** passionate about **building scalable, secure, and high-performance applications**.
-I specialize in **ASP.NET Core, Node.js, and database-driven backend systems**, and I thrive on solving real-world problems with clean, maintainable code.
+I specialize in **ASP.NET Core, Node.js, Express, and database-driven backend systems**, and I thrive on solving real-world problems with clean, maintainable code.

 **Key strengths:**